2022 Women's Ric Charlesworth Classic

 The 2022 Women's Ric Charlesworth Classic was the third edition of the women's Ric Charlesworth Classic, an Australian field hockey competition organised by Hockey WA.
-It was held from 26 March – 2 April 2022 in Perth, Australia.
+It was held from 26 March – 2 April 2022 in Perth, Western Australia.

 The Highlanders won the tournament for the first time, defeating the Breakers 3–1 in penalties after the final finished as a 3–3 draw.
 The Outbacks finished in third place, defeating the Suns 3–2.